SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 But truth be told, other people are too busy, or they aren’t noticing, or they disagree.

 When you were a child, your parents and teachers Success Filed for you.
 They gave you treats, stars, hugs, praise and permissions … or they didn’t, and you were frustrated.
 Either way, it’s time to take over that responsibility yourself … with your plans and dreams in mind, not theirs.
-My father wanted me to be an accountant, but I didn’t!
+My father wanted me to be an accountant.
+But I didn’t!

 Success is a journey full of twists and turns, obstacles and opportunities.